Pickleball Serve: Serving Techniques for Power + Depth

 A continental grip (or very close to it) is the most reliable starting point for most players.
 It helps keep paddle head position stable, supports topspin/sidespin/slice without wrist flipping, and makes your contact window easier to repeat.
 Keep grip pressure at a firm handshake level so paddle lag can still release late.

-Keep Going: The Other Serve Pillars
+Keep Going: Finish the Serve Puzzle

-Turn Mechanics Into a Repeatable Serve
+Turn This Into a Serve You Trust

 The serve is the one shot you control, so build it like an engineer, then swing it like a menace.

-• Keep your serve stance stable and your routine calm.
+- Keep your serve stance stable and your routine calm.

-• Commit to the kinetic chain: leg drive → trunk rotation → paddle lag.
+- Commit to the kinetic chain: leg drive → trunk rotation → paddle lag.

-• Make paddle head position quiet and intentional so spin is controlled, not chaotic.
+- Make paddle head position quiet and intentional so spin is controlled, not chaotic.

-• Finish your swing with complete follow-through mechanics so the ball flight stabilizes and you recover balanced.
+- Finish your swing with complete follow-through mechanics so the ball flight stabilizes and you recover balanced.

-• Train with numbers: track depth beyond the service line, log make-rate, and push toward ≥70% then ≥75% deep as your benchmark ladder.
+- Train with numbers: track depth beyond the service line, log make-rate, and push toward ≥70% then ≥75% deep as your benchmark ladder.